Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/vin_cli.rst

 --------------------------------------------------
 To run a simple VIN™ on a local machine a minimum of three VIN™ nodes (one bootstrap node and two sender/receiver nodes) must be instantiated.
 To do so, the following steps should be completed:

-* Open three terminal sessions in the directory where the VIN executable resides.
+* Open three terminal sessions in the directory where the VIN™ executable resides.
 * Within one of the sessions, run:

 .. code-block:: console